On March 18, 2022, a provocative new exhibit will open at the Henry Plant Museum. Stop the Presses! Fake News and the War of 1898

 .
 In the end, most journalists and editors rejected the journalistic excesses of these two newspaper rivals.
 The exhibit showcases the role played by small-town and rural newspapers, the black press, and other media in balancing coverage of the U.S. military intervention in Cuba.
 Their affirmation of the Fourth Estate offers a timely reminder that, despite concerns over the negative impact of social media and “fake news,” professional journalism remains integral to our society.

-opens on March 18 with a members’ reception on the veranda.
-It will be followed by “The Rocking-Chair Report: War Stories from the Tampa Bay Hotel” a talk by Guest Curator Charles McGraw Groh, Ph.D.
+March 18: “The Rocking-Chair Report: War Stories from the Tampa Bay Hotel” a talk by Guest Curator Charles McGraw Groh, Ph.D.
+This program is part of The Susan Vasiloff Carter Lecture Series.

 Learn about the history of Yellow Journalism and the War of 1898.